Joshua-Beatty/TagStudio/CONTRIBUTING.md

 ### PyTest

-- Run all tests by moving into the `/tagstudio` directory with `cd tagstudio` and running `pytest tests/`.
+- Run all tests by moving into the `/tagstudio` directory with `cd tagstudio` and running `poetry run pytest tests/`.

 ## Code Guidelines